danmasta/angular-google-maps/README.md

 # Simple Angular Google Maps
 A very easy to use google maps application for angular.js.
 At only 12kb minified, this is one of the smallest and most powerful google map integrations out there.

+## Edit: This plugin is going through major changes, it will be updated/ replaced soon.
+Current version is not stable or production ready.

 ## What this plugin does
 Creates a google map element on your page.
 Configuration can be done with html tags and attributes, and can be styled with css.